 Infiltration basins are stormwater runoff impoundments that are constructed over permeable soils.
 Pretreatment is critical for effective performance of infiltration basins.
 Runoff from the design storm is stored until it exfiltrates through the soil of the basin floor.

-Advantages/Benefits:
+Advantages/Benefits

 Provides groundwater recharge.